marcodelmastro/AdventOfCode2023/README.md

 * [Day 3](Day03.ipynb).
 Ok, today I really needed regular expression!
 I learned `re.finditer` and that basically solved most of the problem!
 Part 2 came almost for free from Part1.

 * [Day 4](Day04.ipynb).
 More `regex` to parse the input, `set` intersections to process card value overlaps.

+* [Day 5](Day05.ipynb).
+First use of a `class` of the year.
+Part 1 relatively easy, Part 2 introduces the usual explosion of the phase space that makes brute forcing the solution not a viable option (even if it's still feasible with `pypy`.
+Using ranges is the way to go, and instead of coding my own class with overlap removal and slicing methods, I used the nice `IntervalTree` package!